balgalczynski/balgalczynski-portfolio-rest-api/README.md

 - `/css`, `/js` - Swagger UI assets.

 ## User-Friendly View
-You can view a Swagger Documentation in user-friendly [here](https://balgalczynski.github.io/balgalczynski-portfolio-rest-api/).
+You can view a Swagger Documentation in a user-friendly form [here](https://balgalczynski.github.io/balgalczynski-portfolio-rest-api/).

 ## License